maefahluang-uni/lab-oodp-oodc/README.md

 The `httpConnector` specifies the port that the servlet container will listen on for incoming connection requests.

-If you get really stuck with configuring the plugins, look ahead to the project for exercise two,  `se325-lab-02-parolee`.
+If you get really stuck with configuring the plugins, look ahead to the project for exercise two,  `lab-servlet-parolee`.
 The POM for this configures the plugins as required for a different Web application project.

 #### (c) Build and run the project locally
 To build and run the project, run Maven with the `verify` goal.
 This will compile, package (generating the WAR file), and run the integration tests on the deployed Web service.
 The integration tests should run without error.